yvelikova/axway-open-docs/content/en/docs/apiportal_admin/role_mapping.md

 2. Add the name of the organization, either in full or using wildcards.
 For example: `API Dev*.`
 3. Click **Save**.

-Result: The next time users from **API Development** organization log in to API Portal, they can use all features available for the **Editor** group in JAI.
+The next time users from **API Development** organization log in to API Portal, they can use all features available for the **Editor** group in JAI.

 ### Map all users of an email domain to authors